Geronimo Stilton (TV series): Main

 (voiced by Brian Drummond) is the publisher of The Rodent's Gazette, and also the president of the Geronimo Stilton Media Group.
 He is also the world chess champion after the events of the episode "Gem Gang".
-He is portrayed as extremely brave in the television series, even though in the books he was never depicted himself as valiant and has no glasses or vest under his jacket.
-Geronimo has a love of knowledge and has a sense of ethics and morals, but despite this he is still a bit of a klutz.
+He is portrayed as extremely brave in the television series, even though in the books he was never depicted as valiant and has no glasses or vest under his jacket.
+Geronimo has a love of knowledge and has a sense of ethics and morals, but despite this, he is still a bit of a klutz.
 He leads one of the most successful publication groups in the world.
 Geronimo stars in the book and television series alongside his younger sister Thea Stilton, his prankster cousin Trap Stilton and his nephew Benjamin.